sunesimonsen/7W17732/Readme.md

 Open `client/js/views/TweetEditorDialog.js` to implement the dialog.
 Use the documentation on the <a href="http://jqueryui.com/demos/dialog/">jQuery UI page</a> to implement this step.

-Set the value of the textarea under the root element to the text property of the view options when the dialog opens.
-Remember to use *that* instead of *this* for code in a nested scopes when refering to the view.
+Set the value of the text area to the *text* property of the view options, when the dialog opens.
+Remember to use *that* instead of *this* for code in a nested scopes when referring to the view.

-Turn the textarea into a *LimitedTextarea* in the open event.
+Turn the text area into a *LimitedTextarea* in the open event.

-When the textarea closes the dialog should be destroyed and the root element of the view should be removed from the DOM.
-You call method on the dialog the following way:
+When the dialog closes it should be destroyed and the root element of the view should be removed from the DOM.
+Tip: you call method on the dialog the following way:

     el.dialog("method",[args...])

 Ensure that the DOM is cleaned properly when the dialog is closed to avoid memory leaks.

-Add a *Tweet* button to the dialog that retrieves the text of the textarea and creates a new Tweet on the homeTimeline collection.
+Add a *Tweet* button to the dialog that retrieves the text of the text area and creates a new Tweet on the homeTimeline collection.
 Close the dialog afterwards.
-Remember to wait for the tweet to be retrieved from the server before adding it to the collection.
+Remember to wait for the tweet to be received from the server before adding it to the collection.

 Add a *Cancel* button to the dialog that closes this dialog.

-Finally set the title of the dialog to the title property of the options map.
+Finally set the title of the dialog to the *title* property of the options map.

 Refresh the page and see if you can reply and retweet.